evil1dwk/TrayWeatherApp/README.md

 # 🌦️ TrayWeatherApp

-A lightweight **system tray weather monitor** for Windows built with **Python 3.11+** and **PyQt6**.
+A lightweight **system tray weather monitor** for Windows and Linux built with **Python 3.11+** and **PyQt6**.
-TrayWeatherApp provides real-time weather updates, quick forecasts, and customizable themes — all from your Windows tray.
+TrayWeatherApp provides real-time weather updates, quick forecasts, and customizable themes — all from your system tray.

 ---